bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 If you start the Nginx container now, it will fail.
 This is because the certificates are not yet available and the server will throw an error.
 To overcome this, you can run Certbot in standalone mode.

 Make sure port 80 is not firewalled on your server.
-Also check that your router is properly forwarding the port.
+Also, check that your router is properly forwarding the port.

 Try out with